idmaintzain/idmaintzain/README.md

 I am a full stack software engineer with proficiency in Web and Mobile application Development.
 I am passionate about gaining insight on the interaction processes between humans, computers and their environment.

-I am known for creating robust, high-speed web and mobile apps, i have built solutions that has help grow revenues, accelerate customer acquisition, increase web traffic and deliver an industry-leading competitive advantage.

-A graduate of Electrical/Electronic Engineering, A Zend Certified PHP Engineer.
-My work experiences cut across technology, financial services, environmental industry, manufacturing, pharmaceutical, hospitality, retails, accounting and education

-As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
-That's why I like to make things that make a difference.

 <img align="right" alt="GIF" src="https://github.com/Gapur/Gapur/blob/main/assets/coding.gif?raw=true" width="408" height="318" />